-I have a list of all of the gluten free foods that I have found at both Walmart and Costco.
-If you find other foods that should be added to the lists, let me know!
+- I have a list of all of the gluten free foods that I have found at both Walmart and Costco.
+If you find other foods that should be added to the list, let me know!
 I will add your suggestions so other people can be helped!
 You can also save money by buying gluten-free food in bulk from Amazon.

-Search for gluten free recipes here on my blog, Fearless Dining, and get creative!
-If you have family comfort food recipes that you are worried you will miss when you go gluten free, I would love to help you convert the recipe to gluten free.
+- Search for gluten free recipes here on my blog, Fearless Dining, and get creative!
+If you have family comfort food recipes you are worried you will miss when you go gluten free, I would love to help you convert the recipe to gluten free.
 Just send me a note :-).

 Gluten Free Breakfast Ideas

 - Easy Gluten Free Cheese Danish - only four ingredients.
 They are also egg-free and dairy-free!

 - Light and fluffy Gluten Free Pancakes - quick and easy, these are also dairy-free.
 If you want a healthier pancake, try these Buckwheat Pancakes with Pears.

 - This easy Garden Vegetable Shakshuka makes a hearty breakfast if you love eggs.

 - Kids love these Gluten Free Oatmeal Muffins.
 They are also freezable!

 - Donuts that are no guilt!
 These homemade healthy Gluten Free Breakfast Donuts are so good nobody will know!
 Dairy-free too!

 These are some of the delicious family-favorite recipes on the blog!